 Brad Pilon: My undergrad work was in nutrition.
 I was studying to be a dietitian.
-When I finished school I went and worked in the supplement industry for 6 years in research and development.
+When I finished school, I worked in the supplement industry for six years in research and development.
 I got tired of working and went back to school.

-I started by saying “okay, let me look at fasting and see what’s wrong with it” and then I will build my awesome diet.
+I started by saying, “Okay, let me look at fasting and see what’s wrong with it,” Then, I will build my awesome diet.

 Then Eat Stop Eat was born from that.

-Brad Pilon: My vision for Eat Stop Eat is after the fad of fasting has come and gone is it’s a way for people to realize that it’s okay to take a break from eating.
+Brad Pilon: My vision for Eat Stop Eat is after the fasting fad has come and gone.
+It’s a way for people to realize that it’s okay to take a break from eating.

-You don’t have to eat when you are not hungry but at the same time even when you are hungry, you can eat if you want to.
-It is sort of regaining control of eating what you want to eat.
+You don’t have to eat when you are not hungry, but at the same time, even when you are hungry, you can eat if you want to.
+It is regaining control of eating what you want to eat.

-Rick Kaselj: Then looking at the length of time that people shouldn’t eat, what length is best?
-Is it like 4 hours, 6 hours, 2 days, or 5 days?
+Rick Kaselj: Then, looking at the length of time that people shouldn’t eat, what length is best?
+Is it like 4 hours, 6 hours, two days, or five days?